-South African cellist, Peter Martens won the 2011 Classical Music SAMA for his recording of the complete Sonatas for Cello and Piano by Beethoven.
+South African cellist, Peter Martens and Portuguese pianist, Luis Magalhães, won the 2011 Classical Music SAMA for their recording of the complete Sonatas for Cello and Piano by Beethoven.
 Joanne Talbot of theStrad wrote, “Martens delivers brilliantly incisive and spirited accounts of all these works”

 Of his most recent CD, the Bach Cello Suites, Robin Stowell, in the October 2013 edition of theStrad wrote, “Peter Martens’s interpretations are thoughtfully prepared and generally commendably executed, balancing modern performance practices with the simple clarity of period style. […] Martens brings aristocratic poise, poetry and rhythmic flexibility to the preludes. […] His courantes are generally fast and light and his sarabandes are profound and freely contemplative. […] Martens is playful in the gallantries, giving spring to the pairs of menuets in nos.
 1 and 2, playing the bourées in mischievous vein […] and injecting the gavottes with a sense of fun..

 Peter Martens studied with Dalena Roux at Stellenbosch University, Heidi Litchauer at the Mozarteum in Salzburg and holds a Masters Degree from the University of Cape Town.
 In 1993 Peter returned to South Africa and occupied principal positions in the New Arts Philharmonic and Cape Philharmonic before moving to the University of Stellenbosch where he currently holds the positions of Director of the Stellenbosch International Chamber Music Festival and Artistic Administrator of the Department of Music.